-There are now pioneers like Nadine Schubert with her blog "Better life without plastic", which gave us the Zero Waste Lifestyle exemplify.
-In almost all major cities there are also unpacked shops.
+Now, there are pioneers like Nadine Schubert, who successfully creates content on her blog "Better life without plastic", who exemplify the zero waste lifestyle.
+As an example, in almost every major cities, there are shops that forego packaging.
 The way is worth it.

-If you are determined to live our everyday life plastic-free, you can do this step by step.
+If you are determined to conscious living and a lplastic-free everyday life, you can do this step by step.
 All you need is a certain change in thinking, patience, creativity and our tips:

 20 tips to avoid plastic

 You can avoid plastic in every area of life by first consuming less and more consciously, this is the first step to a more sustainable lifestyle.
 Start at home, rethink your everyday life and consumer behavior: take the time to plan your purchases and with your eyes open to make plastic-free purchasing decisions and establish your own way of conscious living.

 - Prefer water and other drinks in glass bottles or have a water filter installed at home.

 - Avoid food with disposable packaging and transport fruit and vegetables as well as your other purchases in a fabric net or bag.
 In addition, bring a small container to have cheese and cold cuts filled in at the food counter.